 When your home is damaged or destroyed by a covered peril, such as a fire, windstorm, or lightning strike, your dwelling coverage covers the cost to rebuild your home.
 The dwelling coverage amount is not dependent on the market value, but instead, on the replacement cost.

 Your insurance company will have to calculate the replacement cost by multiplying the square footage by current construction costs.
 Hence, it is possible to get more than what you paid for.
 That’s why it’s not a good idea to insure your home based on the market value.
+And you have to know how home insurance works.

 Understanding what your policy protects can help you have peace of mind.
 Get in touch with the property managers at Luxury Property Care to ensure that your insurance policy offers sufficient protection.
 Call (561) 944 – 2992 or request a property evaluation today.